Alexander Stewart (minister): Call to Edinburgh and death

 dealing with books and systems; among living people I feel myself powerless as a child."
 To one of his own office-bearers he said, — "I see a dark lurid cloud hanging over me; but I can discover, I think, a bright spot beyond it."

-To one of the Commissioners from the south who went to Cromarty to prosecute the Call, and who said to Mr. Stewart, on leaving the Presbytery meeting-place, "You look as if you were carrying a mountain on your back," he replied — " No, I am not carrying a mountain, but I am carrying my gravestone on my back."
+One of the Commissioners from the south went to Cromarty to prosecute the Call, and said to Mr. Stewart, on leaving the Presbytery meeting-place, "You look as if you were carrying a mountain on your back."
+Stewart replied — " No, I am not carrying a mountain, but I am carrying my gravestone on my back."